-Line of Duty the police corruption drama and one of the best TV shows of the last decade is about to start its fifth series.
+Line of Duty the police corruption drama and one of the best TV shows of the last decade is currently airing its thrilling fifth series.

-BBC One has confirmed series 5 will premiere on Sunday, March 31st at 9pm.
-Unfortunately we can only reveal further information to an officer at least one rank superior.
+BBC One is aiirng series 5 at 9pm on Sunday nights, unfortunately we can only reveal further information to an officer at least one rank superior.

-The programme, which stars Martin Compston, Vicky McClure and Adrian Dunbar, follows a crime-fighting trio as they expose some of the most bent coppers in the police force - with the perpetrators often the people you would least suspect of fiddling the system.
+The programme, which stars Martin Compston, Vicky McClure and Adrian Dunbar, follows a crime-fighting trio as they expose bent coppers in the police force - with the perpetrators often the people you would least suspect of fiddling the system.

 Added to each series’ particular tale of corruption is the long-running mystery of the identity of 'H', the code name for the overlord of all wrongdoing in the force.